 - Click Confirm.
 This will trigger a workflow to reach out to both the program and the relevant hacker.

 When providing information about the mediation, please be as descriptive as possible about the nature of the disagreement.
-By default, the mediation team doesn’t have access to the original report as this is to protect the privacy of the information and parties involved in handling of reports.
-If no information is provided in the mediation request, this will increase the mediation response time, as the mediation team will have to take time to make sure they understand the context in order to provide the proper assistance.
+If no information is provided in the mediation request, this will increase the mediation response time as the mediation team will have to take time to make sure they understand the context to provide the proper assistance.
 Mediation is here to support.
 Please be advised that for programs not Triaged by HackerOne, Mediation may need extra time to work with the program to be granted access.

 Note: Please don't share any report details with HackerOne in the initial request without explicit mutual agreement from the program.
-If more information is required to address the problem, HackerOne will arrange it with the program's security team.
+HackerOne will arrange it with the program's security team if more information is required to address the problem.